Weierstrass filtration on Teichmuller curves and Lyapunov exponents: Introduction

-There are two types of non-varying results of the sum, one for low genus and one for hyperelliptic loci, with two completely different methods of proof \cite{Mo12}.
-One method uses a translation of the problem into algebraic geometry, in particular slope calculations \cite{CM11}\cite{Chen}, and the other relies on the correspondence to Siegel-Veech constants \cite{EKZ}.
+The sums of nonnegative Lyapunov exponents of Teichm\"{u}ller curves in a number of strata components of low-genus flat surfaces are constants.
+The same result holds for the hyperelliptic loci of any stratum.
+The proofs of these non-varying results are completely different \cite{Mo12}.
+For the first, one uses algebraic geometry, in particular slope calculations \cite{CM11}\ \cite{Chen}, and the other relies on the correspondence to Siegel-Veech constants \cite{EKZ}.

-In this paper, we will construct Weierstrass filtration of the Hodge bundle based on the dimension of sublinear systems of zeros of holomorphic differentials, define Weierstrass exponents according to Harder-Narasimhan filtration, and compute them in the hyperelliptic loci and low genus non-varying strata, thus give a unified method to compute the sum of Lyapunov exponents.
+In this paper, we will construct Weierstrass filtrations of the Hodge bundle based on the dimension of sublinear systems of zeros of holomorphic differentials, define Weierstrass exponents according to the Harder-Narasimhan filtration, and compute them in the hyperelliptic loci and low-genus nonvarying strata.
+This will allow us to give a unified method to compute the sum of Lyapunov exponents.

 Let $g\geq1$ be an integer, and let $(m_1,...,m_k)$ be a partition of $2g-2$.
-Denote by $\Omega\mathcal{M}_g(m_1,...m_k)$ the stratum parameterizing genus $g$ Riemann surfaces with Abelian differentials that have $k$ distinct zeros of order $m_1,...,m_k$ respectively.
+Denote by $\Omega\mathcal{M}_g(m_1,...,m_k)$ the stratum parameterizing genus $g$ Riemann surfaces with Abelian differentials that have $k$ distinct zeros of order $m_1,...,m_k$, respectively.

-Let $C$ be a Teichm\"{u}ller curve which lies in $\Omega\mathcal{M}_g(m_1,...m_k)$.
-Denote by $f:S\rightarrow C$ the universal family over a Teichm\"{u}ller curve with distinct sections $D_1,..,D_k$.
+Let $C$ be a Teichm\"{u}ller curve that lies in $\Omega\mathcal{M}_g(m_1,...,m_k)$.
+Denote by $f:S\rightarrow C$ the universal family over a Teichm\"{u}ller curve with distinct sections $D_1,...,D_k$.
 The relative canonical bundle can be computed through the formula \eqref{canonical}:

-In hyperelliptic loci and low genus non-varying strata, we will construct the Harder-Narasimhan filtration of $f_*(\omega_{S/C})$ and show that the factors of the Jordan-H\"{o}lder filtration of each semistable graded quotient are line bundles (filtration \eqref{exponent}).
+In hyperelliptic loci and low-genus nonvarying strata, we will construct the Harder-Narasimhan filtration of $f_*(\omega_{S/C})$ and show that the factors of the Jordan-H\"{o}lder filtration of each semistable graded quotient are line bundles (see the filtration \eqref{exponent} below).
 Write